evansbenj/SulaRAD/2_Specific_commands_peformed.md

 done
 ```

 After this was done I ran fastqd again.
 PM665 and PM654 still had lots of overrepresented seqs - presumably different ones.
-I didn't bother running trimmomatic again because there probably would end up being lots more.
+I ran trimmomatic two more times for each of these files using different adapter files.
+I then deleteded the intermediate files and renamed the third trimmed one with the previous name to facilitate the pipeline below.

 ## BWA, Samtools